google/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/correlation_and_filtering.rst

 .. mchoice:: participant_variable

-   Question: What type of variable is Participant?
+   What type of variable is Participant?

    - Categorical